-In cancer treatment, the chemotherapy option is used to kill cancer cells or to shrink a tumor before surgery or radiation therapy.
+In pancreatic cancer treatment, chemotherapy is used to kill cancer cells or reduce the tumor size before surgery or radiation therapy.

 Several chemotherapy drugs are used for pancreatic cancer: 5-fluorouracil (F-5U), Capecitabine, Gemcitabine, Nab-paclitaxel, Irinotecan, Oxaliplatin, etc., alone or in combination like: Gemcitabine + nab-paclitaxel, Gemcitabine+ Erlotinib, Folfirinox (5-flurouracil, leucovorin, irinotecan and oxaliplatin).

 Here is a comparison of clinical results and the associated costs between Gemcitabine and Folfirinox treatments.